Pharmacology & Experimental Therapeutics

 Presentation of Research Findings

 Trainees are expected to present their research findings at national research meetings.
 Although graduate students tend to prefer the poster mode of presentation at meetings, all trainees are encouraged to give at least one slide presentation at a national meeting.
 They are also encouraged to present research findings at regional and local meetings.
-Students selected for appointment to the Training Grant use the travel funds to help support attendance at regional and national meetings.
+Students selected for appointment to the Biomolecular Pharmacology Training Grant use the travel funds to help support attendance at regional and national meetings.

 Selection of Students for Training Grant Support

 Individuals with baccalaureate degrees who meet the requirements of the participating departments are considered for acceptance into the pre-doctoral program.
 Training grant support is only awarded to PhD candidates who are US citizens or permanent residents.
 Candidates include PhD students enrolled through the Pharmacology and Biomedical Engineering Departments and the Graduate Program in Neuroscience, and MD/PhD students enrolled at Boston University.
 The latter are eligible to receive a stipend only during their PhD training period, which is normally between the second and third years of medical training.
 Students who enter the Program through the Department of Pharmacology or other departments of the Division of Medical Sciences are supported by funds from the Division of Medical Sciences in their first year of training, and are eligible for Training Grant support in the second and third years of their PhD training.
-Students who enter through departments on the Charles River campus are eligible for Training Grant support in the first and second years of PhD training.
+Students who enter through departments on the Charles River campus are considered for Training Grant support after the first year of PhD training.

 Students are nominated by participating faculty and departmental admissions committees.
 The following criteria are used to prioritize nominees and select students for training grant support: